skip to main content

 Job Planning

-One of your first tasks is to agree a job plan with your Clinical Lead or Clinical Director (CD); BMA advice on SAS job planning is available here.
+One of your first tasks is to agree a job plan with your Clinical Lead or Clinical Director (CD); BMA advice on job planning is available here, including guidance on on-call and SPA time for SAS grades.
 If, with time, it is clear that your plan is not working out, you may wish to ask for a job plan review earlier than the standard annual review.
-You should ensure that you get adequate SPA time in order to go through Appraisal and revalidation.
+You should ensure that you get adequate SPA time in order to go through appraisal and revalidation.

 Contractually all SAS doctors are entitled to a minimum of 1 SPA.
 The balance between SPA time and other work will be determined locally and will be set out in your job plan.